The Wausonian | Independent Wausau News

 She became immediately concerned when a dog was rolled out in a kennel for her, according to the criminal complaint.
 The dog’s kennel was covered in feces and dog hair, and she was told the dog was “unmanageable.”
 She took photos and video and left with eight dogs.

 Then, realizing she was supposed to have picked up nine dogs but was only provided eight, she went back.
-The ninth dog was wheeled out to her, and she told police later that it was so emaciated that even the fat stores on its head - which she said were the last reserves an animal uses - were completely gone, according to the criminal complaint.
+The ninth dog was wheeled out to her, and according to her, it was so emaciated that even the fat stores on its head - which she said were the last reserves an animal uses - were completely gone, according to the criminal complaint.

-Another dog seemed well fed, she told police, but that it seemed to have been soaking in urine and feces so long that its white coat had turned brown.
+Another dog seemed well fed, according to the police report, but that it seemed to have been soaking in urine and feces so long that its white coat had turned brown.

 Police were told that on Oct.
 9. On the 10th, police executed a search warrant on the business, and shortly thereafter its owner, Dumais, was arrested along with an employee.